Signing Them Up to Stick Around: How Employment Agreements Can Help Employers Attract and Retain Top Talent

 As with all contracts, employment agreements must be written with care, thoughtfulness, and a thorough consideration of the risks and benefits involved.
 Employers would be well-served to consult with experienced counsel before making offers to executives and other high-level personnel to ensure the upsides for the employee are matched by robust protections against potential downsides for the employer.

-If you have questions or concerns about using employment agreements as an employee retention tool, please contact Jordan Held or Mariah Natzke at Kreis Enderle today.
+If you have questions or concerns about using employment agreements as an employee retention tool, please contact Jordan Held at Kreis Enderle today.

 Welsh Wire Podcast

-You can listen to Jordan and Mariah discuss employee agreements and retention on the Welsh Wire Podcast hosted by Welsh & Associates.
+You can listen to Jordan discuss employee agreements and retention on the Welsh Wire Podcast hosted by Welsh & Associates.

 Start Building Your Case Today